patel-vansh1607/capstone-project-mod-1/README.md

 ## You may also like...

 - [CSS-Grid-and-Flexbox](https://github.com/patel-vansh1607/css-grid-and-flexbox) - A website made using CSS-Grid-and-Flexbox
-- [Introduction to my Class teachers and students](https://github.com/patel-vansh1607/adv-css-and-bootstrap) - A website made using bootstrap and css
+- [Introduction to my Class teachers and students](https://github.com/patel-vansh1607/adv-css-and-bootstrap) - A website made using bootstrap and css.

+## Projects Under-Construction...

+- [MEDDICAL](https://github.com/patel-vansh1607/css-grid-and-flexbox) - A hospital website called "MEDDICAL" making using a Figma Template.Stay in touch with the Github repository link.

+- [Filtro](https://github.com/patel-vansh1607/css-grid-and-flexbox) - A coffee website called "Filtro" making using a Figma Template.Stay in touch with the Github repository link.

+- [Login-Page](https://github.com/patel-vansh1607/css-grid-and-flexbox) - A login dashboard -making using a Figma Template.
+Stay in touch with the Github repository link.

 ## License

 MIT